-Despite lashings of bloom and pastels, Chan’s design always comes across sophisticated with meticulous dedication to craft and materials.
-Her fine pieces are made from recycled aluminium in iridescent hues and lab-grown stones, utilising technique which took her several years to perfect.
+Despite lashings of bloom and pastels, Chan’s design always comes across as sophisticated with meticulous dedication to craft and materials.
+Her fine pieces are made from recycled aluminium in iridescent hues and lab-grown stones, utilising techniques which took her several years to perfect.

 For the design of her boutique, Chan collaborated with the architect Jimmy Hung from Heatherwick Studio.
 The London-based practice is well-known for its design and construction of soulful and interesting places and structures.
 Materials, making and sustainable innovations are the core principles that unite the two creative houses.

 The space was planned to complement Chan’s colourful, award-winning ethical jewellery pieces that reflect her fascination with exotic flora and fauna.
 The front room has elegant grey panelling with a hanging garden overhead and white peacock taxidermy.
 Through an arch door, the space transitions into a bold pink room that displays a collection of cockatoos and three delicate bell-jars, containing flower installations made by Chan from discarded butterfly wings.

 With the brand’s ethos of innovation and sustainability at the heart of the design, terrazzo was an obvious choice of material for the flooring.
 Terrazzo tiles compose of stone aggregates – by-products of marble quarries and factories in Northern Italy.
 It offers durability, myriads of colour and design choices and, most importantly, a greener alternative to traditional stone materials.